jamesmalba/Stock-Market-Simulator/README.md

 - The ability to simulate the performance of your portfolio by fast-forwarding by the time period of your chosing.
 - A proper authentication system for users to create their own account and login.
 - Ability to create alerts
-- Limit order, market order, stop limit, etc.
+- Different types of orders